dast1/healthcare-fraud/README.md

 <center>Figure 4: Exclusion Ratio by State</center>

-And finally, to maximize the presence of the target signal, i.e. the ratio of excluded providers relative to the total number of providers, I considered to limit the scope of the model only to the States with the highest exclusion ratios.
+And finally, to maximize the presence of the target signal, i.e. the ratio of excluded providers relative to the total number of providers, I considered limiting the scope of the model only to the States with the highest exclusion ratios.
 The implementation of this strategy can be found in [this](notebook/exclusion_ratio.py) notebook.</div>

 </div>